iansawicki/octoml-cli-workflows/README.md

 where on every push to `main`, or a pull request is merged into `main`, the model is packaged and accelerated using the OctoML Platform.

+The model we use in this example is `yolov5s` and the path to it is `~/model-data/yolov5s/yolov5s.onnx`.
+We also use an image (`~/model-data/yolov5s/cat.jpg`) to show that we can make inferences against the deployed model in `local-example.yml`.

+To use this pipeline on your custom use case, add a different model and sample test input(s) for inference to the Gitlab repo.

 ### Preparing Model to be Packaged by the OctoML CLI

 Start by updating the `octoml.yaml` file to include information about your model.
 Minimally, the model name and the path to the model must be provided.

 Refer to the [OctoML CLI Tutorials and Documentation](https://github.com/octoml/octoml-cli-tutorials) for information.